 - Travelers should dress conservatively to avoid being a target and to avoid the appearance of affluence - Travel light - Carry the minimum number of important documents and plan a place to conceal them. - Passport, cash, and credit cards are most secure when locked in a hotel safe - Avoid putting valuables in purses, fanny packs, and outside pockets which are easy targets for thieves - Bring a copy of your passport with you in case yours is lost.
 Keep this copy separate from the original. - Use covered luggage tags to conceal identity and nationality - Note credit limits on each credit card.
 Know how to report the loss of your credit card from overseas. - Make two photocopies of the passport identification page and airline tickets.
-Email a copy of your passport identification page.
 One photocopy should be left with family or friends at home.